jlablacker/GEOG5991-Portfolio/Agent.md

 <a href="https://jlablacker.github.io/GEOG5991-Python-Code/blob/agent_based_model_v10.py">Agent Based Model</a>

 <a href="https://jlablacker.github.io/GEOG5991-Python-Code/blob/agentframework_v3.py"> Agent Framework</a>

-<a href="https://jlablacker.github.io/GEOG5991-Python-Code/blob/in(1).txt"> </a>in.txt - A flat ASCII file that provides the environment for our model
+<a href="https://jlablacker.github.io/GEOG5991-Python-Code/blob/in(1).txt"> in.txt - A flat ASCII file that provides the environment for our model</a>